South Carolina Layoffs — November 2018

 |---|---|---|---|---|

-The biggest impact was at Ihg at its North Charleston facility, reporting 626 affected workers.
+The single largest action involved Ihg at its North Charleston facility, reporting 626 affected workers.
 Bcbs followed with 133 workers.

 After a dip last month, layoff activity has ticked back up.

-This data points to mounting pressure on the South Carolina labor market, with activity running above both recent and year-ago benchmarks.
+The data underscores mounting pressure on the South Carolina labor market, with activity running above both recent and year-ago benchmarks.
+The Accommodation & Food sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by South Carolina.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all South Carolina WARN notices, browse layoffs by state, or download the full dataset.